fredakilla/GamePlay/tools/encoder/README.md

 `Usage: gameplay-encoder [options] <file(s)>`

+if error : error while loading shared libraries: libfbxsdk.so: cannot open shared object file: No such file or directory. do : export LD_LIBRARY_PATH=. before running gameplay-encoder.

 ## Building gameplay-encoder
 The tools come pre-built and are part of the install.bat/install.sh script.
 If you need to build them yourself: